markborkum/pacifica-jsonpath/.github/ISSUE_TEMPLATE.md

-### Pacifica REPLACE_ME version
+### python-jsonpath2 version
-[Version of the pacifica software where you are encountering the issue]
+[Version of python-jsonpath2 where you are encountering the issue]

-### Pacifica Core Software versions
-[Versions of the pacifica core software components related to this issue]

 ### Platform Details
 [Operating system distribution and release version.
 Cloud provider if running in the cloud]